kirokuan/jekyll/_posts/2016-06-19-Use-Kibana-to-Represent-Geo-info.md

 title: "Using Kibana to Represent Geo info"
 date: 2016-06-19 00:04:06
 tags: Kibana GeoIp Logstash ElasticSearch
-description: Use Elastic Stack: ElasticSeaarch,Kibana and  Logstash to analyse log and build a Geo ditribution
+description: Use Elastic Stack to build a Geo ditribution
 ---

 I tried to use ELK( ElasticSearch, Logstash and Kibana) to analyse the log and pushed them to Kibana and build a representation.